RockWallet · UX Writing · Case Study No. 01

 Outcome

-Instead of treating restrictions, delays, and review states as one-off messages, I helped shape a clearer and more human approach to communicating them.
-The result was a set of product messages that better balanced user trust with the realities of security, compliance, and financial operations.
+This work helped create a more consistent voice for some of RockWallet's hardest product moments.
+Instead of treating restrictions, delays, and review states as one-off messages, I helped shape a clearer and more human approach to communicating them, better balancing user trust with the realities of security, compliance, and financial operations.